 The program officials shall review the student's credentials and shall be responsible for submitting a written plan delineating the competencies the student desires to challenge.
-Any required challenge examinations (written, simulation and/or practical) will be representative of the examinations used to assess progress in that component of the program's curriculum.
+Challenge examinations (written, simulation and/or practical) will be representative of the examinations used to assess progress in that component of the program's curriculum.